 - If you would like to purchase a product, you can opt for Oleum – an environmentally friendly oil insecticide that works by suffocating insects and eggs.

-A homemade solution is to mix 30ml (1 tbsp) of methylated spirits or surgical alcohol and with 250ml (1 cup) of water.
+Do it yourself: A homemade solution is to mix 30ml (1 tbsp) of methylated spirits or surgical alcohol and with 250ml (1 cup) of water.
 Using cotton wool, wipe this mixture over the scale.

 In the winter rainfall area, these will become quite active and be a problem because of the damp and wet overcast weather in which they thrive.

 - When checking if you have a problem in your garden don’t just think of seedlings planted, veggies, and plants commonly affected by these slimy critters.
 Remember that plants like succulents are also prone to slug and snail damage.
-Look at dense plantings in your gardens as well, they tend to hide in these during the day.
+Look at dense plantings in your gardens as well.
+They tend to hide in these during the day.

 - Mulching and using abrasive materials like eggshells acts as a deterrent to slugs and snails.